Nordsword3m/German-Words/README.md

   type: WordType;
   level: Level | null;
   translations: string[];
+  frequency: number | undefined;
 };
 ```
 - `lemma`: The base form/lemma, aka what you would search for in a dictionary (e.g. `'laufen'`, `'Hund'`, `'grün'`, `'weglaufen'`).
-- `type`: The type of word. `WordTye` is an enum with the following values:
+- `type`: The type of word. `WordType` is an enum with the following values:
   - `noun`
   - `verb`
   - `adjective`